MattMcComb/RelativeDateDescriptor/README.md

 Alternatively, the project can be built as a static library and added to your own project.

 ## Things You Should Know

-- The current implementation returns only the most significant unit of time in the result i.e. two dates are '5 hours and 3 minutes' apart only the 5 minutes will be taken into account and the returned description would read '5 hours'.
-This is intentional, however the option of selecting a most/least significant time quantifier would be nice in the future.

 - The implementation uses NSDecimalNumber rather than floats so the accuracy should be good for fairly large date/time intervals.